SQL-GATE/sqlgate-docs/docs/9901-set-options.md

 ![option SQLEditor](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/option/option-SQLEditor.png)

-- Query Editor Option : Set options for Query Editor.
-Click [Option…] to open the window to set options.
+- Editor Option : Set options for Query Editor.
+Click [Options…] to open the window to set options.
 - SQL Alignment Options: Customize SQL alignment options.
-Click [Option…] to open the window to set options.
+Click [Options…] to open the window to set options.
 - Current SQL Separator: Set to use either semicolon or carraige return as a SQL separator.
 - Auto Save SQL History : Select to save SQL.
 - Maximum Save Count of SQL History
-- Unlimited: Save without limit제한없이 모두 저장합니다.
+- Unlimited: Save without limit
 - Count: Save up to the entered value.
 - Store point-in-time of SQL History
 - After Executing SQL: Save the result of queries that have run successfully.